 Debt Holder Monitoring and Implicit Guarantees: Did the BRRD Improve Market Discipline?

-Yes.
-This paper argues that the introduction of the Banking Recovery and Resolution Directive (BRRD) improved market discipline in the European bank market for unsecured debt.
-By exploiting the differential impact of the BRRD on bank bonds, I am able to simulate a quasi natural experiment using a difference-in-difference framework.
-This allows to study the effect of the BRRD within bank.
-My novel identification strategy is based on the fact that (otherwise identical) bonds of a given bank maturing before 2016 were explicitly excluded from bail-in.
-The empirical results are consistent with the hypothesis that debt holders actively monitor banks and that the BRRD somewhat diminished bail-out expectations.
-Bail-in-able bank bonds carry a 0.1 percentage point bail-in premium in terms of the yield spread.
+This paper argues that the European Unions Banking Recovery and Resolution Directive (BRRD) improved market discipline in the European bank market for unsecured debt.
+The different impact of the BRRD on bank bonds provides a quasi-natural experiment that allows to study the effect of the BRRD within banks using a difference-in-difference approach.
+Identification is based on the fact that (otherwise identical) bonds of a given bank maturing before 2016 are explicitly protected from BRRD bail-in.
+The empirical results are consistent with the hypothesis that debt holders actively monitor banks and that the BRRD diminished bail-out expectations.
+Bank bonds subject to BRRD bail-in carry a 10 basis points bail-in premium in terms of the yield spread.
 While there is some evidence that the bail-in premium is more pronounced for non-GSIB banks and banks domiciled in peripheral European countries, weak capitalization is the main driver.

 JEL Classification: G18, G21, H81